 Website Monitoring.
 TDS’s websites use the browser feature called “cookies” and other tools to help monitor user activity on our websites.
 “Cookies” are generally short strings of unique random text or numbers that your browser records on your computer and that our website, and potentially other websites, can later access.
 This “cookie” does not identify the visitor to our website personally, but only the computer that the visitor uses to access the TDS site.
 We may analyze the data we receive from our website “cookies” to make our site more responsive to the needs of visitors.
 You may program your browser not to accept cookies, but this may interfere with your enjoyment of personalized site features.
 The TDS web servers also automatically collect limited information about your computer’s connection to the Internet, including your IP address (but not you, personally) when you visit the TDS website.
 TDS uses your IP address information to deliver TDS web pages to you that you request, to tailor the content of our site to the interests of users, and to measure traffic within the site.
 We may ask third parties to place advertisements about our products and services on sites that are not operated by TDS.
 These third parties may use technologies such as cookies, web beacons, and similar technologies to collect, store and read information on your computer or mobile browser when you visit one of their websites.
 TDS may track user click stream information when you view our advertising on these websites.
 When you visit a TDS website, we record your interaction (e.g., movement of cursor) to help us gauge the effectiveness of our websites, improve our online operations, and enhance your online experience to better meet your needs as our customer.

 Use and Sharing.
 We will not disclose your PII without your express or implied consent outside of TDS, its Affiliates, or its authorized agents other than as described in this Privacy Notice.
-We consider the PII you provide us to be confidential and, to the extent permitted by law, use it only to support our provision of your Cable Television, Internet and/ or Telephone services for such purposes as sales, installation, operations, billing, collection efforts, administration, marketing, support, network management, maintenance, customer care and communications with you.
+We may use your PII to support our provision of your Cable Television, Internet and/ or Telephone services for such purposes as sales, installation, operations, billing, collection efforts, administration, marketing, support, network management, maintenance, customer care and communications with you, to enforce our Terms of Service, and for any other purpose otherwise permitted or required by law.
 Further, when you want to set up an account with TDS, in order to determine your credit worthiness, we may use some of your PII to request a credit report from a credit-reporting agency.

 Sharing with Service Providers.
-We do not sell your PII to un-affiliated companies or organizations.
 We sometimes work with Affiliates, vendors, partners or other companies to help us in providing and/or developing our services and to market new services to you, and may share some of your PII with such parties for these purposes.
 We require all parties to assure at least the level of confidentiality we maintain.
 We also prohibit them from using your information for any purpose other than that for which they have been engaged.
 If you would prefer to limit the use of your PII for marketing purposes, please contact us by calling the customer service number listed on your bill.